-Who are the 15 Startup Battlefield Africa Companies?
+These are the 15 startups participating in Startup Battlefield Africa

 Verve scores $18.5M to reward you for selling tickets to friends